hyperlambda/hyperlambda.github.io/posts/2016-03-06-eventflow-even-more-succinct-now.md

 )
 ```

-Moreover, the language allows a few more different variations to define a system e.g.
+The language allows a few more different variations e.g. (and more):

 ```scala
 when(Unlock(key)).emitEvent(cmd => Unlocked(cmd.key)).switch(closedDoors), // alternative to `when(Unlock(key)).emit[Unlocked]`